 Have you ever heard of a "hostage student"?
 A hostage student is usually an employee whose supervisor has mandated to attend a training class against their will.
 Such students tend to say the bare minimum during the course, hoping to get through the training without participating.

-Typically, hostage students don’t look in the mirror and ask themselves why their employer felt it was necessary to take the class in the first place.
-Instead, they assume it was their coworker's shortcomings that lead to the dreaded class or their leader being out of touch.
+Typically, hostage students don't look in the mirror and ask themselves why their employer felt it was necessary to take the class in the first place.
+Instead, they assume their coworker's shortcomings lead to the dreaded class or their leader being out of touch.
 In short, they point the blame at everyone but themselves.

 While I've run into a fair number of hostage students in my career, I was fortunate to encounter one this summer that was different.